 This is the place for the most seasoned and decorated cosplayers.
 Competitors in Masters are those whose work is considered to be professional or near-professional quality.
 All aspects are considered, including seams, linings, underpieces, structure, and props, many of which are not noticeable unless closely inspected.
 A portfolio is required, and a cosplay resume (which may be included as part of the portfolio) is recommended.
 At this level, the tiniest detail can make a sizeable difference in judging.

 Just like the name says.
 This is a blend of both performance and craftsmanship, and the group may be at any of the aforementioned skill levels.
 Standard craftsmanship judging will occur as per the other categories, but the performance aspect will be much more heavily weighted.
 As with Masters, a portfolio is required for the Skit category.
 Skits may be up to four minutes long.
-Copies of the script and audio recording must be submitted no later than Sunday, April 14, 2019.
+Copies of the script and audio recording must be submitted before the convention (date TBD).

 Hey, I know that guy!